strangerstudios/pmpro-register-helper/readme.txt

 * The membership checkout page in Paid Memberships Pro
 * Captured on the user's frontend profile page.
-* Managed in the WordPress admina area on the "Your Profile" screen (for users).
+* Managed in the WordPress admin area on the "Your Profile" screen (for users).
 * Edited by site admins only on the "Edit User Profile" screen in the WordPress admin.

 This plugin also allows you to restrict membership registration for a list of approved email addresses or usernames.